 Schedule a time for the call

-If the DigiCert validation agent can’t reach someone who represents you at the verified, publicly listed organization phone number, you may also get an email to schedule a time for us to call back to complete the verification.
+If the DigiCert validation agent can’t reach someone who represents you at the verified, publicly listed organization phone number, you may also get an email to schedule a time for us to call back and complete the verification.

 Use this link to schedule a time when the representative will be available to answer the call: https://digicert.simplybook.me/v2/#book.
 Appointments display in your local time.
 You don’t need to convert the time.